cratekube/cratekube.github.io/technology.md

 # Technology

-Leverage the cutting edge technology that powers CrateKube to enjoy robust functionality of containers without the pain of managing the underlying platform.
+Leverage the cutting edge technology that powers CrateKube to enjoy robust functionality of containers without the pain of managing the underlying complexity.

 ## Docker